Excess deaths in UK hit highest level in two years amid NHS crisis, ONS figures show

 Excess deaths in UK hit highest level in two years amid NHS crisis

-The Office for National Statistics has revealed a total death toll of 14,530, 21% higher than the average for this time of year
+The Office for National Statistics has revealed a total weekly death toll of 14,530, 21 per cent higher than the average for this time of year

 ‘Intolerable’ NHS pressures show little sign of relenting, government warned

-Excess deaths in the week before Christmas were the highest in two years amidst a crisis in NHS care, new figures show.
+Excess deaths in the week before Christmas were the highest in two years amid a crisis in NHS care, new figures show.

-The total death toll of 14,530 is 21% higher than the normal number anticipated for this period, compared with averages from the last five years.
+The total death toll of 14,530 is 21 per cent higher than would be expected for this period, compared with averages from the last five years.

-But only 429 of the most recent deaths have been linked to the virus.

-It comes as the embattled NHS continues to battle record winter pressures.
+It comes as a struggling NHS continues to battle record winter pressures.

-In December 2022, one in four ambulance patients in England waited more than an hour to be transferred to hospital A&E teams amidst a combination of bed shortages and increased demand.
+In December 2022, one in four ambulance patients in England waited more than an hour to be transferred to hospital A&E teams, due to a combination of bed shortages and increased demand.
 Four in 10 patients waited at least 30 minutes to be transported to A&E.

-NHS trusts have a target of 95% of all ambulance handovers to be completed within 30 minutes and 100% within 60 minutes.
+NHS trusts have a target of 95 per cent of all ambulance handovers to be completed within 30 minutes and 100 per cent within 60 minutes.

-The Royal College of Emergency Medicine believes that even before these new winter pressures, up to 500 people per week were dying on account of delays in emergency NHS care.
+The Royal College of Emergency Medicine believes that even before the current winter pressures, up to 500 people per week were dying on account of delays in emergency NHS care.

-Amidst this year’s winter pressures, Downing Street has denied that the NHS is in crisis and instead, blames the pandemic.
-As a result, Doctors’ Association UK has penned an open letter to Rishi Sunak calling on the government to immediately recall MPs from their Christmas recess – scheduled until 9 January - to hold an emergency debate on the state of the NHS.
+Downing Street has denied that the NHS is in crisis and instead blames the pandemic.
+As a result, the Doctors’ Association UK has penned an open letter to Rishi Sunak calling on the government to immediately recall MPs from their Christmas recess – which is scheduled to continue until 9 January – to hold an emergency debate on the state of the NHS.

-It recommends that an All-Party Parliamentary Group be established towards fixing the NHS crisis alongside an increase in funding.
+The letter recommends that an all-party parliamentary group be established with the aim of fixing the NHS crisis, alongside an increase in funding.

-“Contrary to reports from number 10, the NHS does NOT have enough money”, the letter reads.
+“Contrary to reports from No 10, the NHS does NOT have enough money,” the letter reads.
 “People are dying because of an abject refusal to invest the sums needed to pay staff and provide social care.

 Join our commenting forum